Electric Rates

 Healdsburg electric rates are set to cover electric generation, transmission, and distribution costs as well as system and equipment maintenance, staff wages, and overhead costs.

-Healdsburg Electric rates increase in November 2023.
+Healdsburg Electric rates increased in November 2023, with subsequent annual increases through 2027.
 Healdsburg Electric carefully analyzed rates to determine necessary rate changes in order to continue reliable operations and electricity service.
-This is the first increase in five years.
+This was the first increase in five years.

 For the average household, the new rates are expected to average an annual increase of approximately $10 per month, and approximately $5 per month for multi-family apartments.